ThomasMcDonnell/Unix_Commandline_copy/README.md

 beautiful but hopfully will get better as time goes on.

-The main purpose of these miny projects are to develop a better understanding of argparse library and to learn more about the build in unix commandline tools.
+The main purpose of these miny projects are to develop a better understanding of argparse library and to learn more about the built in unix commandline tools.